-While these cats have evolved to survive in harsh environments, they are also incredibly personable and easygoing creatures – so we can see why pet owners would want these fearless, friendly, expressive cats in every color.
+While these cats have evolved to survive in harsh environments, they are also incredibly personable and easygoing creatures, so we can see why pet owners would want these fearless, friendly, expressive cats in every color.

 The 8 Siberian Cat Coat Color Varieties

 Shaded Siberians are similar to the chinchilla in the shimmery effect of the fur shading but have a much darker overall color.
-They have a white or light cream undercoat, and the dark mantle that tips the tail, sides, and face comes in a few rich colors.
+They have a white or light cream undercoat, and the dark mantle that tips the tail, sides, and face comes in rich colors.

 The point pattern gets its name from how the deepest colors on the cat pool at their “point,” or extremities.
 The body of the Siberian point pattern is one even color, though slight shading is possible, with a defined contrast between the color of the body and points.
-The points are unbrindled and can consist of a cat’s mask, ears, legs, feet, and tail.
+The points are unbrindled and consist of a cat’s mask, ears, legs, feet, and tail.

 7. Lynx Point